An online lender specializing in merchant cash advances for small businesses.

 More about Lendr

 Up until recently, Lendr was a small business itself with less than 100 employees between New York and Chicago.
 It announced in March 2018 that it was expanding through a partnership with MidCap Financial Trust.
-The partnership gives Lendr access to as much as $50 million for funding loans, meaning that it’ll be able to to offer even more businesses financing.
+The partnership gives Lendr access to as much as $50 million for funding loans, meaning that it will be able to to offer even more businesses financing.

-Businesses that generate daily revenue and have sufficient bank account balances to support frequently repayments might benefit the most from Lendr cash advance.
+Businesses that generate daily revenue and have sufficient bank account balances to support frequent repayments might benefit the most from Lendr cash advance.
 Its rates are a bit high, but it has minimal eligibility requirements and a much simpler application process.